javaducky/demo-k6-operator/README.md

  -p "8081:80@loadbalancer" \
  --agents 3
 ```
+> [!NOTE]
-> :point_right: If you've previously created the cluster, you can start the cluster using `k3d cluster start k6-demo-cluster`
+> If you've previously created the cluster, you can start the cluster using `k3d cluster start k6-demo-cluster`
 > if not already running.

 Once this is complete, I now have a running Kubernetes cluster on which I can use `kubectl` as well as other tooling